MT0814/insta/README.md

 ## Installation
-The following dependencies are neede and must be installed for this application to run effectively:
+The following dependencies are needed and must be installed for this application to run effectively:
 Apollo-server-express
 bcrypt
 express